lyunljl/DS210-Final-Project/README.md

   - Incoming/outgoing transaction counts
   - Total incoming/outgoing transaction volumes
   - Retention rate (percent of received money kept in the account)
-- **No external graph libraries**: The project implements its own graph data structure instead of using petgraph or other dependencies

 ## C. Code Structure